-The last few years have seen have a sharp rise in the number of ‘hypergrowth’ tech companies – those whose scale continues to defy the odds and put paid to the traditional, more stable road to growth that has hitherto dominated the world’s economies.
+The last few years have seen a sharp rise in the number of ‘hyper-growth’ tech companies – those whose scale continues to defy the odds and put paid to the traditional, more stable road to growth that has hitherto dominated the world’s economies.
 But how can these high-growth enterprises ensure that the culture created by their founders is not left behind as the organisation expands?

-As a business, La Fosse is in the unique position of being one of the biggest providers of staffing solutions for many of the UK and Europe’s fastest growing tech employers.
-That gives us an insight into how founders, CEOs and other key stakeholders successfully balance both the needs of the business from a strategic perspective and the way in which they scale their cultures at the same time.
+As a business, La Fosse is in the unique position of being one of the biggest providers of staffing solutions for many of the UK and Europe’s fastest-growing tech employers.
+That gives us an insight into how founders, CEOs, and other key stakeholders successfully balance both the needs of the business from a strategic perspective and the way in which they scale their cultures at the same time.

 It is true that all businesses, irrespective of size or current rate of growth are susceptible to the same economic conditions and socio-political factors.
 But when a business is rapidly accelerating, the need to have the right people and systems in place is imperative.
 If these factors cannot be met, the business runs the risk of running out of steam before it has even got going.
-This puts pressure on the ability of its leaders to maintain the culture of the organisation, its underlying beliefs and the values that shape it.
+This puts pressure on the ability of its leaders to maintain the culture of the organisation, its underlying beliefs, and the values that shape it.

-The dynamics within any scaling business will inevitably change once the number of people working within it reach a certain point – often the 150-mark – and often in ways that one could not have predicted.
+The dynamics within any scaling business will inevitably change once the number of people working within it reaches a certain point – often the 150-mark – and often in ways that one could not have predicted.
 This can be something that start-up founders struggle to contend with.

 Quartz is a great example of this.
-Between 2016 and 2018, the digital publishing company saw its employee count rise from one to 150 before the leadership team took stock on how the culture of the business had evolved within that two-year period.
+Between 2016 and 2018, the digital publishing company saw its employee count rise from one to 150 before the leadership team took stock of how the culture of the business had evolved within that two-year period.
 ‘Evolved’ was optimistic – ‘devolved’, from a cultural perspective, is perhaps more accurate.

 The company sought to address this, and following a series of internal surveys, a variety of issues were highlighted.
 These included an absence of hierarchy which left many people unsure as to what the decision-making process was; a lack of information about the vision and strategy for the business; and an eagerness among many employees to advance their careers within the business but an unawareness of whether such opportunities existed.

-Quartz soon recognised that the dynamics had shifted as they grew, and their next step was similar to what the likes of Netflix, Facebook and just about every other major fast-growth tech company has learned to do (often after having gone through the same painful process as Quartz) - they did what Google would have done.
+Quartz soon recognised that the dynamics had shifted as they grew, and their next step was similar to what the likes of Netflix, Facebook, and just about every other major fast-growth tech company has learned to do (often after having gone through the same painful process as Quartz) – they did what Google would have done.

 Overcoming the culture challenge

 Google addressed the challenge of ‘lost’ culture through repetition.
-By always communicating and reminding everyone within the business of their vision (what it wants to be), mission (how it will achieve the vision), values and principles, Google was able to not only make its core messages memorable but also ensured its culture could easily be maintained as its workforce scaled.
+By always communicating and reminding everyone within the business of the vision (what it wants to be), mission (how it will achieve the vision), values, and principles, Google was able to not only make its core messages memorable but also ensured its culture could easily be maintained as its workforce scaled.
 They figured out a way to create an ‘optimal’ culture.

 The culture challenge can and often does get all the greater when there are distributed teams.
-At one of our recent roundtable events, one delegate shared his experience of working with a team spread across the UK, Australia, Australia, India and the USA, to name but a few.
+At one of our recent roundtable events, one delegate shared his experience of working with a team spread across the UK, Australia, Australia, India, and the USA, to name but a few.
 Each team has its own area of specialism, and managing that collective team and creating a sense of connection with the organisation’s culture is not easy.
 But it is achievable.

 For example, if you have a team of data-orientated coders – people whose focus is on ‘getting stuff done’ – there is a chance of miscommunication between remote teams.
 This then makes each team feel as though they sit within a collection of individual teams scattered here there and everywhere.